 Click here to learn more about Easel Pro's font library feature.

 For outline shapes, a v-bit will always carve to the indicated depth set in the Cut/Shape menu.
 This means the width of the outline will change depending on the depth.

-If you have a shallow outline, the toolpath narrows because the shape is carved by the narrowest end of the v-bit.
+If you have a shallow outline (on path, inside or outside cut), the toolpath narrows because the shape is carved by the narrowest end of the v-bit.
 A deeper carve will have a wider toolpath.
 As the machine carves deeper into the material, the v-bit carves using the wider part of the bit.
 This results in a wider carve.